elsassph/webpack-haxe-example/readme.md

 1. Common compiler options

-	Those should include the `Stub.modules()` macro which does tiny (but immportant) JS modification to each JS produced, followed by `--each` to start defining modules' builds.
+	Those should include the `Stub.modules()` macro which does tiny (but important) JS modifications to each JS file produced, followed by `--each` to start defining the modules builds.

 		-cp src/haxe
 		-debug
 		--macro util.Stub.modules()
 		--each

-2. The builds (the order doesn't matter)
+2. The builds (order doesn't matter)

-	The important part is to use the `--exclude` macro to ommit classes/packages that are expected to be loaded, and `--next` between each module.
+	The important part is to use the built-in `--exclude` macro to omit classes/packages that are expected to be loaded, and `--next` between each module.
 Here `-main` is specified only for the main JS entry point.

+	Unlike normal Webpack where every single class is separately required, you have to define the general bundling of your Haxe application and pre-bundle the code.

 	Note that the JS files are generated under `src/js`: this is where Webpack is going to look for the JS sources to bundle.